genesiscloud/genesis-cloud-inference-articles/art01.md

 ## Step 5.
 Install PyTorch

 To install and use PyTorch, Python interpreter and package installer `pip` are required.
-When a new instance is created on Genesis Cloud, Python 3 is authomatically preinstalled; however, `pip` must be installed explcitly.
+When a new instance is created on Genesis Cloud, Python 3 is automatically preinstalled; however, `pip` must be installed explicitly.
 This can be done using the commands:

 ```
 sudo apt install python3-pip